arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 1. Channels in the cluster (name, key, data rate, leaseholder node, etc.)
 2. Segments for a channel (i.e. what ranges of a channel's data exist on which node).

+By performing lookups on this metadata, the DL can serve segment data for any channel from any node in the cluster.

 ### Cesium